 Location: La Vecchia Scuola, Colle Case 15, Torrareccio, CH 66046

-This 5 day summer school provides you with the opportunity to explore drawing, design, textiles print and stitch in an inspiring atmosphere with a highly experienced tutor.
-You’ll leave with a bundle of experiments and ideas which will inspire and full further projects for many moons to come…not to mention great memories of a fantastic creative adventure in this wonderful region of Italy.
+This 5 day summer school provides you with the opportunity to explore drawing, design, dye and print textiles in an inspiring atmosphere with a highly experienced tutor.
+You’ll leave with a bundle of fabric experiments and ideas which will inspire and full further projects for many moons to come…not to mention great memories of a fantastic creative adventure in this wonderful region of Italy.

 Each day of the workshop I will pick you up at 9.30am at Hotel Al Duca and return you there for 5.30pm after a full day of creativity!
 Evenings are free time for you to enjoy…

 The workshop only price is £495.
 You are responsible for booking flights [approx £60 – £200 return] and accommodation [£250 – £360], airport transfer 50 euros [payable locally].
 6 students per week.

 Welcome meal at Al Duca – partners are more than welcome too 🙂

 Morning – Researching and collecting visual information.
 The Abrussese coast line is dotted with spectacular ‘Trabocchi’ [wooden fishing platforms] – they are a truly special feature of the Abruzzo region & perfect visual stimuli!
 We shall enjoy lunch at a local restaurant near the beach.

 Afternoon – Back at La Vecchia Scuola I shall introduce a technique to help you develop the images collected that morning.

 Morning – Researching and collecting visual information.
 We shall venture into the mountains and work ‘en plein air’ to capture the amazing vistas and landscapes of the Appeninnes: followed by a traditional mountain lunch at a local Agriturismo.